liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

     - *Repository Policy:* `Snapshot`

 Voila!
-You not only have a repository for your Liferay releases (i.e., *liferay-releases*) and you also have a repository for your Liferay plugin snapshots (i.e., *liferay-snapshots*).
+You not only have a repository for your Liferay releases (i.e., *liferay-releases*), you also have a repository for your Liferay plugin snapshots (i.e., *liferay-snapshots*).

 Let's configure your new repository servers in your Maven environment so you